Scared of dogs

 When M was little she had a dog phobia.
 I’m talking screaming, climbing on me, uncontrollable fear of even a toy poodle.
 I can’t count how many people tried to talk her out of her fear, usually with a dog thrust into her personal space, and often against my explicit requests for them to stop.
 Take the German Shepherd owner whose dog was off-leash, jumping on me while M clawed at my hair shrieking, and the owner kept smiling, “Oh, she won’t hurt you!
 She’s very gentle.”
 Well-intentioned dog owners (including friends and family) would bring dogs closer, insisting the dog wasn’t scary and everyone loved the dog, and, “Stop being so silly!” (super helpful) or, “Look, Timmy is younger than you, and he’s petting the doggie!”
 (Nice, throw some more shame in while you’re at it!
 Works every time!)
 I wish we could have had a sign at those times that said, “Seriously afraid of dogs.
 Back off.
 It’s not your job to get my kid over her fears…”

 It is this sticker that I saw on my walk home that led to this post.
 If I was behind a car on a hill and it started rolling, I might get mad or honk.
 But with this sign (Kid Driver Manual), I know it’s a young person who is learning and I’ll be more patient.
-This sign reminds us to cut this kid driver some slack; have a little patience and understanding (something I strive for behind the wheel sometimes).
+This sign reminds us to cut this kid driver some slack; have a little patience and understanding (something I struggle for behind the wheel sometimes).

 Of course it made me think of kids learning to eat.
 Imagine the selective child who only takes crackers at a party, and how us adults could all do well to remember to cut him some slack, that it’s not our job as outsiders (or parents) to make him get over his fears on our time-table, and we don’t know his history.
 Wouldn’t a sign make it simpler?
 “Kid Learning to Eat.
 Back Off.
 It’s Not Your Job to Make Me Eat.”
 Of course we would never do that, but it might be nice to remind adults and outsiders to MYOB.
 We shouldn’t have to make signs.
 I can dream about a world where instead of judgment and interference, the reaction to a tantrum at the grocery store, a child refusing to eat the offered food, or a child reluctant to swim at the beach, was patience, openness and kindness.